Quality Fuel Tank & Gas Station Construction

 At Guardian we adhere to the following guidelines

-All Guardian team members are fully trained and maintain the highest standards of professionalism in conduct, appearance and craftsmanship.
+Guardian Construction Company team members are fully trained and maintain the highest standards of professionalism in conduct, appearance, and craftsmanship.
 Crew members are certified on the latest fueling equipment systems.
 All crew leaders are tenured employees with years of experience installing and removing fueling systems.

 We make it first and we make it last!
 Guardian has an energetic safety program headed up by our Corporate Safety Director and Branch Safety Directors at each of our locations.
 Our employees observe some of the toughest safety standards in the industry.
 Many of our installations and service personnel have taken the 40-Hour Hazardous Waste Operations and Emergency Response (HAZWOPER) training in accordance with 29 CFR1910.120.
 We are also a drug-free workplace.

-Guardian partners with the customer to prepare computerized schedules for all projects.
+Guardian partners with the customer to prepare computerized schedules for all fuel tank construction projects.
 We also update the customer periodically on the progress of the project and any necessary changes.
 The result is a completed project within the promised time frame.

 Guardian includes a post-installation inspection for most projects.
 This valuable quality control procedure is generally performed two weeks after completion of the project to verify that everything is still operating properly and your staff understands how to use the equipment properly and how to correct any problems.

 Guardian takes pride in protecting our customers.
 In addition to the generous general liability insurance coverage, Guardian carries pollution insurance as well.